Holiday inspiration currently loading...

 Your Accommodation in Somerset

 Equal parts bustling pub, tempting restaurant and stylish lodging, your village accommodation is a fun and relaxing place to lay the head for a couple of nights.
-Having spent the day on the road, we love to take the weight off with a cold glass of cider either in the garden or by the woodburner in the bar, perhaps while choosing what tempting treat to enjoy at dinner in the acclaimed restaurant.
-Upstairs, there’s just six chic and relaxing en-suite rooms, perfectly appointed for a restful night.
+Having spent the day on the road, we love to take the weight off with a cold glass of cider either in the garden or by the wood burner in the bar, perhaps while choosing what tempting treat to enjoy at dinner in the acclaimed restaurant.
+Upstairs, there are just six chic and relaxing en-suite rooms, perfectly appointed for a restful night.

 A distinct holiday highlight today.
-After breakfast take a short drive south in to deep rural Somerset, passing mystical Glastonbury on the way to the foot of Burrow Hill and a visit to one of the UK’s finest apple cider farms.
-Family owned, with history stretching back two centuries, you’ll enjoy a private guided tour of the vast orchard, with tasting of cider at the brewing facility and cider brandy at the distillery, and a picnic lunch to enjoy at your leisure.
+After breakfast take a short drive south into deep rural Somerset, passing mystical Glastonbury on the way to the foot of Burrow Hill and a visit to one of the UK’s finest apple cider farms.
+Family-owned, with a history stretching back two centuries, you’ll enjoy a private guided tour of the vast orchard, with the tasting of cider at the brewing facility and cider brandy at the distillery, and a picnic lunch to enjoy at your leisure.
 Designated drivers won’t go away disappointed, either, with a few special treats provided to take away for later.